 The race format is FIS slalom and giant-slalom.
 We also have a super-G and a super combined (one run Super-G, one run slalom).
-We run four separate courses for most of our racers.
-This allows the courses to be more challenging for the faster racers, and by keeping the number of racers per course under 50, it limits the rutting to enable more racers to ski a "clean course."
+We run two separate courses, to keep the number of racers per course under 50.
+This limits rutting and enables enables more racers to ski a "clean course."

 Race with people as fast as you